Alejogb1/job-board/blog-data/how-can-a-fbprophet-forecast-model-be-saved-and-loaded-with-user-input-using-pickle.md

 id: "how-can-a-fbprophet-forecast-model-be-saved-and-loaded-with-user-input-using-pickle"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 I remember a particularly thorny project back in '19, where we were deploying a demand forecasting system.
 We heavily relied on fbprophet, and the need for a robust save/load mechanism, especially with dynamic user input, became immediately clear.
 The naive approach, just pickling the fitted model, quickly revealed its limitations when we started incorporating user-driven changes to the forecast horizon or seasonality.

 The crux of the matter is this: while `pickle` can serialize and deserialize Python objects, including fbprophet models, the model itself is often not the *only* thing we need to persist.
 Context, especially regarding the user-defined forecast parameters, becomes just as important.
 Simply re-loading a pickled model and forecasting can lead to unexpected results if the user has made changes to the desired forecast period or included holidays since the model was saved.